-9 Ways to Enjoy the Arts on San Juan Island
+10 Ways to Enjoy the Arts on San Juan Island

-Posted on May 27, 2019
+Posted on May 30, 2025

 The breathtaking natural beauty and serene pace on San Juan Island are deeply inspiring.
 No wonder the island has more working artists than any other county in Washington State.
 You’ll experience the creative spirit as soon as you set foot in the quaint coastal town of Friday Harbor and are greeted by the beautifully-carved Coast Salish house posts entitled “Interaction” created by Native artist Susan Point.
-There are seven galleries and four museums within easy walking distance to the ferry landing.
+There are nine galleries and three museums within easy walking distance to the ferry landing.
 We collected our 10 favorite ways to enjoy the arts on the isle and it’s still only a fraction of what all there is to explore.
 Have so much fun!

 Text Editor